sheriffderek/sheriffderek/README.md

 # Sheriffderek

-Writing the curriculum for DFTW at https://perpetual.education
+Writing/teaching the curriculum for DFTW at https://perpetual.education

-11 years web dev so far.
-Background in painting an music.
+Been officially focused on web dev since 2011.
+Background in painting and music.

 https://sheriffderek.consulting